 - University Archives is the depository of official records of the University of Missouri at Columbia as well as of the administrative records of the University of Missouri System.
 University Archives also houses and preserves private papers, organizational records, and manuscripts that relate to the history of the University, the University community, and the University System.

 - Established in 1997, the UM Libraries Depository (UMLD) is a facility for the storage of permanent, important, but infrequently used research library materials.
-The collection contains materials from the libraries of the University of Missouri-Columbia, the University of Missouri-Kansas City, the University of Missouri-Rolla, and the University of Missouri-St. Louis.
+The collection contains materials from the libraries of the University of Missouri, the University of Missouri-Kansas City, Missouri University of Science and Technology, and the University of Missouri-St. Louis.